Morabaraba/interests/md/lazbuild-gitlab-ci.md

-## Continuous Integration and Deployment for Lazarus using Git on Windows 10
+## Continuous Integration and Deployment for Lazarus Applications using Git on Windows 10

 We use a GitLab [Continuous Integration][ci] script to build our Windows 10 application and deploy it to the internet for our users to download.